Adams School of Dentistry: DDS ACT Curriculum Grading System Policy

 Distribution of Grades to Learners

 The results of examinations, daily assignments or other graded work will be posted in the Learning Management System (Canvas).
 Results also can be given directly to learner by course instructors when confidentiality and privacy are assured.
 Some relevant information regarding the distribution of scores can be made available so learners can determine the context of their score.
-Grades will be considered definitive after three (3) business days for multiple choice exams or up to ten (10) business days for essay and similar style exams exam.
+Grades will be considered definitive after three (3) business days for multiple choice exams or up to ten (10) business days for essay and similar style exams.

 Learners receive course grades in ConnectCarolina within 72 hours of the scheduled final exam time for the course.